 Implementation Steps:

-1. In the first step create an array of questions with correct answers and options.
+- At the initial step create an array of questions with correct answers and also options.

 6. Recipe Finder App

-A recipe finder app is a great project that helps developers learn how to work with external APIs to get and show real-world data.
-This app allows users to search for recipes based on ingredients, cooking preferences, or dietary needs.
+Recipe finder app is a fantastic project that allows developers to learn how to work with external APIs to get and display data that reflects the real-world to the user.
+The app is specially designed to allow users to search recipes based on ingredients, cooking style, or even dietary needs.
+This real-life task illustrates data integration through an API and asynchronous data rendering which are both highly relevant and valuable resources for front end developer projects.

 Technologies Used:

-• CSS: To style and layout the application for a good user experience.
+- CSS - styles the pages and creates a layout for a good user experience.

 Important Features:

-1. Search Functionality: In this project, users can search for recipes by keywords like ingredients, cuisine types, or dietary needs.
+- Search Capabilities: In this project users can search for recipes by ingredient keywords, cuisine, or dietary needs.

-2. Dynamic Recipe Display: This app brings recipe details, such as images, ingredients, and cooking instructions, from the API.
+- Dynamic Recipe Display: This app will fetch the recipe data, like images, ingredients, instructions, dynamically and from the API.

 Implementation Steps:

-1. Sign up for an API key on Edamam or Spoonacular.
+- Create an API key to use Edamam or Spoonacular.

-2. Then, design the search bar interface and results display panel.
+- Design the search bar and results display panel.

 Advanced Level Front-end Project Ideas